Comparison of Charles Proxy, Fiddler, Wireshark and Proxyman

-All of the above tools offer developers full-features to greatly facilitate the debugging procedures.
-To be more specific:
+Almost all of the above tools offer full-features to greatly facilitate debugging procedures

-- Intercept and analyze the HTTP/HTTPS network requests/responses.
+- Intercept and analyze the HTTP(s) network requests/responses.

-- Export requests/responses to common files (HAR Format, Log, …)
+- Export HTTP(s) requests/responses to common files (HAR Format, Log, …)

 - Rewrite: define changes to one or more calls in advance and have them apply at runtime